Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

-For this reason we examine these choices and define various non-selfadjoint algebras by mimicking the way the crossed product is constructed.
-As we show, when $\ga:\C \rightarrow \C$ is injective they all are completely isometrically isomorphic, and there is a unique ``smallest'' $\ca$-algebra generated by them, i.e. their $\ca$-envelope (see remark \ref{remark all the same}).
-Then we show that the $\ca$-envelope captures some natural properties of the dynamical system.
-Moreover, for the commutative case we prove that minimality of the $\ca$-envelope is equivalent to the compact Hausdorff space being infinite and the dynamical system being minimal.
-As a consequence, one gets that all the ideals in any $\ca$-cover of the semicrossed product is boundary with respect to the semicrossed product.\\
+Adding to the literature of the generalized $\ca$-crossed product, we propose the $\ca$-envelope as one more possible candidate of a $\ca$-algebra connected to a dynamical system.
+There is a great number of results showing that the usual crossed product captures some of the properties of an automorphic dynamical system.
+Since the $\ca$-envelope is (a full corner of) a crossed product it seems reasonable to try and ``pull back'' these results to non-surjective dynamical systems.
+Towards this, we obtain results concerning minimality.
+In particular, for the commutative case, we prove that minimality of the $\ca$-envelope is equivalent to the compact Hausdorff space being infinite and the dynamical system being minimal.
+As a consequence, one gets that all the ideals in any $\ca$-cover of the semicrossed product are boundary with respect to the semicrossed product.